gtod/postgres-json/doc/user-guide.md

 ```

 This is the power (and the terror) of the NoSQL approach compared with
-the traditional relational database approach.
-Typically, however,
+the traditional relational one.
+Typically, however, you want to put
-you want to put **only** cat like JSON documents into the cat model:
+**only** cat like JSON documents into a cat model:

 ```common-lisp
 (insert 'cat (obj "name" "Joey" "coat" "tabby" "age" 7))